XingchengLin/RACER/README.md

 ## Raw data
-The extended data set from (Birnbaum et al Cell 2014) used for our training
+The extended dataset from (Birnbaum et al Cell 2014) used for our training

 ## Molecular Demo